 I don’t mind people asking me questions about mums illnesses.
 How she coped with the diagnoses of dementia and how it affected her.
 How it affected me is another thing.
 Watching someone slowly taken from you is one of the worst things that I have ever experienced.
 When my dad passed away it was within fifteen minutes and he was gone.
 It was a massive shock to the system.
 This was the complete opposite.

 Over five and a half years you see the person that you once knew change.
 Some people become aggressive or lash out.
 Mum became more loving and placid.
-So if someone was to ask me how long do you think it will take or what do you think will happen with a person who has been diagnosed I would say it’s like being blind-folded and trying to through a dart at a map to pick the exact country you live in and that’s how it it.
+So if someone was to ask me how long do you think it will take or what do you think will happen with a person who has been diagnosed I would say it’s like being blindfolded and trying to through a dart at a map to pick the exact country you live in and that’s how it is.
 You have no idea.
 You need to take each day as it comes every day is different.
 Every day has it’s own challenges and dilemmas and you have to be fit and ready yourself to deal with them.

-My first piece of advice with dealing with anyone with dementia is have a team of people around who will support you.
+My first piece of advice with dealing with anyone with dementia has a team of people around who will support you.
 This could be friends, family, people who have known the person or professionals like social workers, doctors and nurses.
 Do NOT under any circumstances think that you will be able to cope with it all on your own.
 You won’t.
 Ask people to help.
 There will be people who will say no if it is family but there will be professionals out there who can help and put care packages in place to support you.
 Your health is just as important as the person you are looking after.

 I did have some support from my family my aunt and uncle were amazing and helped all along the way.
 It was interesting to see those who were willing to help and those who didn’t care at all.
 You have to realise that looking after someone seems like an endless task.
 With really little appreciation for what you are sacrificing and giving up.
 You certainly know who your real friends are after all of these years.